 Kasumigaseki

 Kasumigaseki is a large neighborhood south of the Imperial Palace.
 It is home to the Japanese government.
-The main functions of the government of Japan are performed in Kasumigaseki including its ministries, departments and the patent office.
+The main functions of the Japanese government are executed in Kasumigaseki, including its ministries, departments, and patent office.

-Nagatacho is a Federal Government district that is adjacent to Kasumigaseki.
-The two in the area are almost the same neighborhood.
+Nagatacho is a Federal Government district next to Kasumigaseki.
+The two areas are almost the same neighborhood.

 Shinagawa

-Shinagawa is a business district that is a sea of black suits every morning.
-At night the neighborhood totally changes to a nightlife.
+Shinagawa is a business area that is a sea of black suits every morning.
+At night, the neighborhood completely changes to a nightlife.

 Akasaka-Mitsuke

-Akasaka-Mitsuke is a business district, with a more cultural atmosphere, with an international atmosphere, full of attractions, bars, schools, restaurants.
+Akasaka-Mitsuke is a business district, with a more cultural atmosphere, with an international environment, full of attractions, bars, schools, and restaurants.

 Meguro